 FTE Hrs/Week Max.
 Units Min.
 Units .25 10 16 6 .33 13.3 14 6 .50 20 12 6

 Generally, Chinese Humanities/Chinese Civilization GAT appointments at .33 teach 2 or 3 discussion sections and .50 appointments teach 3 or 4 discussion sections.
 This may vary however depending upon the supervising instructor.
-Language GAT appointments vary by program.
-For the Japan program the norm is 3 hours for a .25 appointment, 4 hours for a .33 appointment and 5 hours for a .50 appointment.
+For language GAT appointments the norm is 3 hours for a .25 appointment, 4 hours for a .33 appointment and 5 hours for a .50 appointment.
 International EAS GATs funded at .5 are not permitted to have other jobs in addition to their GAT responsibilities.
-All language GATs are required to enroll in EAS 579, Issues/Methods in Post-Secondary Foreign Language Teaching/Learning, no later than their first semester as a GAT.
+All language GATs are required to enroll in EAS 579, Issues/Methods in Post-Secondary Foreign Language Teaching/Learning, no later than their first semester as a GAT, unless they have taken a comparable course elsewhere.

 Evaluations: GATs will be evaluated each semester by the faculty supervisor as required by the Graduate College.
 GATs are rated on their performance in teaching.
-Students may examine these evaluations.
+GATs may examine these evaluations.